AdobeDocs/campaign-classic.en/help/configuration/using/data-model-description.md

 Each record in this table represents a **delivery action** or a **delivery template**.
 It contains all the necessary parameters for performing deliveries (the target, the content, etc.).
 Delivery (broadcast) logs (NmsBroadLog) and associated tracking URLs (NmsTrackingUrl) are created during the analysis phase (see below for further details on both of these tables).

 There is a unique index on the field representing the internal name of the sInternalName delivery or scenario.
 The delivery is linked to an execution folder (The foreign key is iFolderProcessId.
-See the description of the XtkFolder table below).
+For more on this, see [XtkFolder](#XtkFolder)).

 ### XtkFolder {#XtkFolder}

 It contains **all the folders in the tree** visible in the **Navigation** tab of the console.

-The folders are typed: The value of the sModel field specifies the type of data that can be contained in the folder.
+The folders are typed: the value of the sModel field specifies the type of data that can be contained in the folder.
 This field also enables the client console to display the data correctly with the corresponding forms.
 The possible values for this field are defined in the navTree.

 The tree is managed by the iParentId and iChildCount fields.
 The sFullName field gives the full path of the folder in the tree.
 Finally, there is a unique index on the field representing the internal name of the sName folder.